mitaliyadav/ITCS-6190-Assignment-3/README.md

 7. Click **Create function**.
 8. In the **Code source** editor, replace the default code with LambdaFunction.py code for processing the raw data.

+Explanation and Approach
+Approach: Lambda implements the "T" (Transform) phase of the ETL pipeline in a serverless, event-driven manner.
+We use Python because of its powerful data processing libraries (though none are explicitly installed here, we rely on built-in capabilities and Boto3).
+The LambdaFunction.py code would typically:

+Read the newly uploaded CSV file from the raw/ folder.

+Perform data cleaning (e.g., handling nulls, formatting dates).

+Filter data based on business logic (e.g., only confirmed orders).

+Write the cleaned data to the processed/ folder.
+By selecting the pre-created IAM role, we ensure the function has the necessary, predefined permissions without manual configuration.

 <img width="3687" height="1577" alt="image" src="https://github.com/user-attachments/assets/5e219308-bd34-4d73-8120-65b656c19f40" />

 <img width="3695" height="1550" alt="image" src="https://github.com/user-attachments/assets/63069b30-24b7-4cc3-b494-4909e8759a93" />